-She is also the recipient of the 2021 Bodossaki Young Scientist Prize in the Social Sciences, awarded to a Greek scientist up to age 40.
+She is the recipient of the 2021 Bodossaki Young Scientist Prize in the Social Sciences, awarded to a Greek scientist up to age 40.
 Her work has been awarded several NSF grants, including an NSF CAREER grant in 2019.
 She is currently a Foreign Editor on the Review of Economic Studies.
 Myrto is a Research Fellow at the NBER and at the CEPR.
-Finally, she has advised a number of graduate students who continued to successful academic positions.
+Finally, she has advised a number of graduate students who have continued to successful academic careers.

 Myrto received her BA from the University of Athens and her PhD from Yale University.
 Prior to joining Harvard, she was on the faculty at Princeton University.